The Importance Of Limitation Periods When Collecting Debts Owed To An Estate

 The court was not persuaded by the trustee’s argument, and sided with the motion judge in dismissing the claim as statute barred, stating “the grammatical and ordinary sense of the words of s.
 7 are simply not elastic enough to apply to a deceased person and to construe an estate trustee to be a litigation guardian.”

-At Arbesman Hamilton LLP, we help the executors of estates in performing everything from simply drafting documents to acting as your agent in all your executor duties.
+At NULaw, we help the executors of estates in performing everything from simply drafting documents to acting as your agent in all your executor duties.
 We work with executors on a one-on-one basis to ensure they receive the personalized advice they need to effectively and lawfully carry out their duties and obligations.
 Contact us online or at 416-481-5604 to book a consultation today.